redhatdemocentral/rhcs-vacation-request-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v1.3 - JBoss BPM Suite 6.4.0 and JBoss EAP 7.0.0 with vacation request process installed on any given OpenShift installation and loading mulitple projects.

 - v1.2 - JBoss BPM Suite 6.3.0 and JBoss EAP 6.4.7 with vacation request installed on Red Hat CDK.

 - v1.1 - JBoss BPM Suite 6.2.0-BZ-1299002 on JBoss EAP 6.4.4 with vacation request installed on Red Hat CDK.